i-akhmadullin/PopupBox/README.md

 PopupBox - simple jQuery-popup, ie7+
 =================

-Lightweight popup, all styles are in simple css file, centers popup with pure css.
+Lightweight popup, all styles are in simple css file, centering popup only with css.

 Copyright and license